nevenc/spring-ai-workshop/workshop/content/00-workshop-prerequisites/index.md

 ### How to Get API Key (Optional)

-Here are some of popular site that offer free API keys to test out the models.
+Here are some of the popular site that offer free API keys to test out the models.
 Its here for reference.
 If you decide to use one of them you have to update the `pom.xml` with the right boot starter and configure the `application.yaml` to reflect the same.

 #### Google Gemini